huaminghuangtw/Second-Brain/Apple Notes/🍴 Eating Habits.md

 - I won't eat anything unless I know I will actually enjoy it.
 - I don't force myself to eat.
 I will only eat whenever I actually feel hungry.
 - If you aren't hungry, you aren't hungry.
-- Feeling good is better than that “third” slice of pizza.
+- Feeling good is better than that "third" slice of pizza.
 - Kuchisabishii (口寂しい): When you're not hungry, but you eat because your mouth is lonely.
 - [ ] If you think you want a snack, drink a glass of water first.
-- [ ] Eat protein with every single meal to increase satiety and build muscle. → 1-1.2g/pound or 2.2g/kg of bodyweight per day.
+- [ ] Eat protein with every single meal to increase satiety and build muscle. &rarr; 1-1.2g/pound or 2.2g/kg of bodyweight per day.
 - [ ] Mindful eating trick: putting down the cutlery between bites.
-Chew properly, swallow, then have your next bite. → Instead of focusing on what my next bite will be, I focus on the food I’m chewing → Chewing your food gives your body time to signal when you've had enough.
+Chew properly, swallow, then have your next bite. &rarr; Instead of focusing on what my next bite will be, I focus on the food I'm chewing &rarr; Chewing your food gives your body time to signal when you've had enough.
 - [ ] Eating highly-processed junk food will just set you up for eating more highly-processed junk food (永遠吃不飽)
-- [ ] Eat Less Often → Do not use eating as a form of procrastination!
+- [ ] Eat Less Often &rarr; Do not use eating as a form of procrastination!
 Stop eating food as drugs.
 Food is literally just there to fuel your brain.
 Nothing else.
-Nothing more.→ Food = Fuel: Eat for energy & vitality, not taste.
+Nothing more.&rarr; Food = Fuel: Eat for energy & vitality, not taste.
 - [ ] Do not eat 4 hours before sleep
 - First meal 1 - 2 hrs upon waking (low-carbs & high-protein)
 - Last meal 3 - 5 hrs before sleeping (low-protein & high-carbs)
 	- Your body follows what is called a "diurnal rhythm".
 This means that the body is awake during the day and as the sun goes down it prepares for sleep.
 	- Digestion takes a ton of energy so making your body digest right before it's time to sleep can wreck your natural rhythms.
 	- This is why we should stop eating at least 3 to 5 hours before going to bed.
 Be okay with going to bed a bit hungry.
-- [ ] It's better to implement the eating window earlier in the day than later → 省略晚餐比省略早餐好 (Food is more 'useful' for the body when consumed in the morning than in the afternoon or evening)
+- [ ] It's better to implement the eating window earlier in the day than later &rarr; 省略晚餐比省略早餐好 (Food is more 'useful' for the body when consumed in the morning than in the afternoon or evening)
 - Why?
 	- Early energy/calories/food load/intake can be directly used after these meal moments.
 An evening meal, on the other hand, will usually be a couple of hours before bed, possibly causing a leftover of energy.
 	- Morning food is usually better because throughout the day your body is in more of a catabolic (breaking down) state as you are more active.
 Also if you body is using energy to digest as you sleep the quality of sleep is less effective.
 	- The theory is that your body is engaging in glycogenesis first thing in the morning - it needs to load up on glycogen.
 And since that is an energy intense process, your body's metabolism is spending alot of the energy you take in in the morning for that process.
-- [ ] Normalize “Bland Diet”
+- [ ] Normalize "Bland Diet"
 - [ ] 多喝水沒事，沒事多喝水 (Be a sponge)
 - Sometimes when you feel hungry, you're actually thirsty
 - Don't drink your calories.
 Drink water instead.